This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child is not sleeping well or sleeps more than usual.

 - Your child's symptoms are getting worse.

 - You have questions or concerns about your child's condition or care.

 - Your child feels like hurting himself or others.

-- Your child has trouble breathing, chest pains, or a fast heartbeat.
+- Your child has trouble breathing, chest pain, or a fast heartbeat.

-- Your child just had a seizure (convulsion).
+- Your child has a seizure.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.